-Washington lawmakers close to deal changing police deadly force laws
+Washington lawmakers near deal to change police deadly-force laws

 A deal would move legislators past years of gridlock over a statute that makes it almost impossible for prosecutors to bring charges, even if an officer is deemed to have committed a wrongful killing.

-OLYMPIA — Lawmakers are close to a deal that would change state law covering officers who use deadly force, according to legislators involved in the effort.
+OLYMPIA — Lawmakers are close to a deal that would change state law regarding officers who use deadly force, according to legislators involved in the effort.

 A deal would move legislators past years of gridlock over a statute that makes it almost impossible for prosecutors to bring charges, even if an officer is deemed to have committed a wrongful killing.